Appendicitis Treatment & Management

 Preoperative Antibiotics

 Preoperative antibiotics have demonstrated efficacy in decreasing postoperative wound infection rates in numerous prospective controlled studies, and they should be administered in conjunction with the surgical consultant.
-Broad-spectrum gram-negative and anaerobic coverage is indicated (see Medications).
+Broad-spectrum gram-negative and anaerobic coverage is indicated (see Medication).

 Penicillin-allergic patients should avoid beta-lactamase type antibiotics and cephalosporins.
 Carbapenems are a good option in these patients.